7-A-006: Maintenance Options

 Compulsory vessels sailing in Sea Areas A3 and A4 must provide any two of the three maintenance options which are duplication of equipment, shore-based, or at-sea maintenance capability.

-Equipment warranties do not satisfy GMDSS maintenance requirements.
+Equipment warranties do not satisfy GDMSS maintenance requirements.

-Which of the following statements concerning maintenance requirements is true?
+Which of the following statements concerning GMDSS maintenance requirements is true?

 The options are duplication of equipment, at-sea maintenance, and shore-based maintenance.